Snoopy Come Home: Release

 The film was released on August 9, 1972, by National General Pictures, produced by Lee Mendelson Film Productions, Bill Melendez Productions (uncredited in copyright), Sopwith Productions and Cinema Center Films (in the latter's final production).
 It was first televised on November 5, 1976, as a CBS Special Film Presentation becoming a CBS feature special.

 Reception

 As of September 2020, the film had a 93% rating on review aggregate website Rotten Tomatoes, based on 14 reviews with an average score of 7.70/10.
-The New York Times said: "This sprightly, clever and hilarious treat—all that a comic strip could be on the screen—is even better than A Boy Named Charlie Brown, which began the series."
+Howard Thompson of The New York Times said: "This sprightly, clever and hilarious treat—all that a comic strip could be on the screen—is even better than A Boy Named Charlie Brown, which began the series."

 Accolades

 The film won the first CEC Award for Best Children's Film.

 Home media

-The film was released on VHS, CED, and LaserDisc in 1984, 1985, February 20, 1992, and on February 6, 1996, by 20th Century Fox Home Entertainment, and May 29, 2001, on VHS by Paramount Home Entertainment, and re-released on DVD in anamorphic widescreen in the U.S. on March 28, 2006, by Paramount Home Entertainment/CBS Home Entertainment (CBS owned Cinema Center Films, which co-produced the film).
+The film was released on VHS, CED, and LaserDisc in 1984 by CBS Fox Video, 1985 and 1987 by Playhouse Video, February 20, 1992 on Fox Video and CBS Fox Video, February 6, 1996, by 20th Century Fox Home Entertainment, and May 29, 2001, on VHS by Paramount Home Entertainment, and 2004 on Videonow Color PVD by Paramount Home Entertainment, Hasbro, and Tiger Electronics, and re-released on DVD in anamorphic widescreen in the U.S. on March 28, 2006, by Paramount Home Entertainment/CBS Home Entertainment (CBS owned Cinema Center Films, which co-produced the film).
 The film was released on Blu-ray on November 1, 2016, along with A Boy Named Charlie Brown.